Peeling skin syndrome: Treatment

 There is no remedy for peeling skin syndrome.
 Treatment focuses on avoiding skin damage and treating symptoms as they occur.
 Ointments are also used to minimize skin peeling and when the blister grows, sterile needles may be activated.
 The condition can be exacerbated by hot temperatures, humidity, and friction.
 Individuals should be informed to avoid exacerbating triggers such as trauma, humidity, heat, perspiration, and water.

 Frequency

-Only several dozen cases have been reported in the literature, making it rare, but because its symptoms are mild and similar to other disorders it could very well be under-diagnosed.
+Only several dozen cases have been reported in the literature, making it rare.
+However, because its symptoms are mild and similar to other disorders, it could very well be under-diagnosed.